JammuGenocide/JammuGenocide/README.md

 -->

-A project to collect and save the data, information, testimonies and media about Muslim Jammu genocide carried out by the Dogra state in 1947 in J&K.
+A project to collect data & testimonies on Muslim Jammu genocide carried out by the Dogra state in 1947 in J&K.